 Abby began dancing at the age of 4 at Richie’s school of dance in Highspire, PA.
 There she learned a variety of styles including ballet, tap, jazz, lyrical, contemporary, hip hop, and baton twirling.
 She was an assistant teacher at Richie’s for 3 years in high school mostly working with the preschool and beginner classes.
 She graduated from Middletown Area High School in 2016.

-Abby is currently a senior at Kutztown University studying special education.
-At Kutztown, she is president of performing dance portmanteau (PDP), a dance company on campus.
+Abby is a 2020 graduate of Kutztown University where she studied special education.
+At Kutztown, she was president of performing dance portmanteau (PDP), a dance company on campus.
 In PDP Abby has choreographed many dances in styles such as contemporary, lyrical, and tap.
-She also assisted in choreographing their dance for the homecoming pep rally.
+She also assisted in choreographing their routine for the homecoming pep rally.
+Abby currently works as a special education teacher and enjoys bringing her love of music and dance into the classroom.

 Andrea began dancing at the age of seven at Marilyn’s Dance Studio.
 Through her school years, she took a variety of classes including tap, jazz, lyrical, ballet, and modern.
 She was also on Marilyn’s Dance Studio’s competition team, winning many top awards, and was an assistant tap teacher for three years.
 Andrea graduated from Fleetwood High School and is continuing her education at Lehigh Carbon Community College, studying in the Nursing Program.